Eat fermented foods for health and a happy gut

-Stomach upset?
+Stomach feeling upset?
+Digestion not quite right?
 Eat fermented foods!
 You might think it’s a food fad, but since the 12th century cultures have been fermenting good things both for taste and digestive health.

 While fermentation might currently seem like a trending food fad – just search #fermentation on instagram to see a whole host of home experiments in jars, – it’s not.
 Fermentation is an ancient and trusted technique that’s long been used to prepare and preserve food, and notably so in civilisations with great health and longevity.